 Over the past few years, python has been the preferred programming language to learn in the tech ecosystem, using an easy syntax, and other benefits that help make programming easier.
-In September 2021, I started learning and practicing front-end development and product design.
+In September 2021, I started learning and practising front-end development and product design.
 I wrote my first Hello World with HTML, designed my first web application, and carried out my first UX research.
-I won’t lie it has been nothing but practice, practice and, practice these past months.
+I won’t lie, it has been nothing but practice, practice and, practice these past months.

 Fast-forward to January 2022, I currently work with design and engineering teams using tools such as ReactJS, and Figma to build web projects.
 Tomorrow, I start backend development to complete my full stack program at Univelcity Bootcamp, and I will be working with python and Django.

 Currently, I know there is a lot of noise about how python is easy, simple, and beginner-friendly unlike other programming languages out there, which is nice, but after learning front-end development I realized I want to be able to write short, clean, and scalable codes.
 I believe I can achieve my goal with python to write simple and scalable codes quickly and easily.
 However, after asking experienced developers about their thought about learning python in 2022 I got some solid points on why it should learn python, but some believe there is a lot of hype around it, and others believe it’s for lazy programmers who run from real scripting languages like Java, C++, C# and others.